lino-framework/lino/docs/tutorials/polls.rst

 -----------------------------

 Lino applications are Django projects.
-That's why we recommend to start by reading
+That's why we start by reading
 `Part 1 of the Django tutorial
 <https://docs.djangoproject.com/en/1.4/intro/tutorial01/>`_,
 which applies entirely for a Lino application.

 The Django documentation is good, and it introduces some important notions about Creating a project,